alexsnaps/teamdate/README.md

 # Teamdate

-Helps you keep track of time for team members across different timezones.
+Helps you keep track of time for team members across different timezones and other daylight saving changes based off their location.
+Because I know I can't do it!

 ## Usage